beauregard-joshua/Into-The-Abyss-Story/characters/pcs/dad.md

 ## Trivia
 * Dad is particularly skilled at doing backflips, even with his hulking size.
 In his entire time in the Underdark he had injured several enemies with them and has never failed to do a backflip when trying.
 He did, however, perform a backlip into a waterfall, hoping that there would be a hidden cave behind it, but there was just a rock face.
 * The first weapon Dad found in the Underdark he named "Dr. Lobotomy".
-Based on his level of intelligence, it is possible that he has had a lobotomy himself or knows someone who has had one.
+Based on his level of intelligence, it is possible that he has had a lobotomy himself or knows someone who has had one.* After escaping Sloobludop, the party reaslized that they had lost Buppido and Stool.
+Dad expressed his thoughts that, while he was sad that Stool was gone because we was a fine companion, he kindly said that it was for the best that Buppido did not return, seeing as he always acted as a loner.
+This was his polite way of saying good riddance to Buppido, who Dad did not like.